MysteryPancake/Houdini-Fun/README.md

 }
 ```

-This marks the points where cycles occur.
-To prevent the cycles, you can cut or remove these points with PolyCut.
+This groups the points where cycles occur.
+To repair the cycles, you can cut or remove these points with PolyCut.

 ## Extract Transform in VEX